albertoirurueta/reactor-workshop/README.md

 Typical operators to be used in parallel execution are:
 - `Mono.when(...)`: waits until all provided publishers are completed to continue to the next step in the chain.
 The result of provided publishers is discarded.
+- `Mono.zip(...)`: waits until all provided publishers are completed to continue to the next step returning the result of all the publishers as a Tuple.
+  > Notice that if any of the publishers returns empty, this operator also returns empty and result of other operators is discarded.
+If result must be preserved, it is encouraged to return an `Optional` instead of an empty publicher result.
 - `Flux.parallel(...)`: divides each emitted element in a flux to be processed in a given amount of threads defined by provided parallelism value (or number of cpus if not provided)
 - `Flux.merge(...)`: merges provided publishers into a single Flux as elements are emitted.
 Notice that merged items